 How to Reduce Digestive Problems in Dogs and Cats

-As pet parents, when we talk about digestive problems in dogs and cats we are usually talking about when our pets throw up or have diarrhea.
-However, digestive upsets can take on many forms and vomiting and diarrhea are just the most severe symptoms.
+When we talk about digestive problems in dogs and cats we are usually talking about when they throw up or have diarrhea.
+However, digestive upsets can take on many forms and vomiting and diarrhea are the most severe symptoms.
 Some less obvious symptoms include lack of interest in food, flatulence, or even showing signs of depression.

 Causes and Symptoms of Severe Digestive Upsets in Cats and Dogs

-When a pet eats something that, for whatever reason, their gastrointestinal tract finds abnormal, they will vomit, but that doesn’t necessarily mean they have a bacterial or viral infection.
-In fact, a dog or cat vomiting once a month should be judged as pretty much normal.
+When an animal is on their regular, balanced diet and consuming food on a regular basis, everything stays homogeneous and normal digestion occurs.
+However, when a dog or cat eats something that, for whatever reason, their gastrointestinal tract finds abnormal, they will vomit.
+But that doesn’t necessarily mean they have a bacterial or viral infection.
+In fact, a dog or cat vomiting, even once a month, should be judged as pretty much normal.

 The same can be said for the pet’s feces.
 A change in texture, consistency, color or smell could mean the pet has a potential bacteria problem growing in the gastrointestinal tract, causing a greater production of fatty acids that cause the off odor.

 Causes and Symptoms of Mild Digestive Upsets in Cats and Dogs